jaspector

 Monday through Friday business hours (per general city operations)

-Typical inspection sequence: The Building & Zoning guide details field duties (building, electrical, property maintenance, dangerous building inspections) and emphasizes a certificate of occupancy upon completion
+Typical sequence: The Building & Zoning guide details field duties (building, electrical, property maintenance, dangerous building inspections) and emphasizes a certificate of occupancy upon completion

-Do I need a building permit in Monett, MO?
+01 Do I need a building permit in Monett, MO?

 The Building & Zoning guide emphasizes that new construction, additions, remodels, and structural alterations all require permits, and floods are managed through the federal NFIP process

-How much does a building permit cost in Monett, MO?
+02 How much does a building permit cost in Monett, MO?

+Building permit fees in Monett, MO are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Not posted online; contact the Building & Zoning office for the current base fee after locating the Fee Schedule link.
 Fees are calculated as: Valuation-based fees apply across types, and the guide warns that consultant review costs are passed to applicants.
 Plan check fee: Tied to the overall valuation and charged through the Fee Schedule document.

-How do I apply for a building permit in Monett, MO?
+03 How do I apply for a building permit in Monett, MO?

-1. Download the appropriate permit application (residential, commercial, demolition, solar, sign, variance, etc.) and complete all requested information, including site dimensions, estimated valuation, and floodplain status 2.
+To apply for a building permit in Monett, MO, follow these steps: 1.
+Download the appropriate permit application (residential, commercial, demolition, solar, sign, variance, etc.) and complete all requested information, including site dimensions, estimated valuation, and floodplain status 2.
 Submit the application, full plan set, and valuation details to Building & Zoning for code and NFIP compliance; major projects may require up to five full plan sets 3.
 The office reviews the plans for compliance with the 2018 International Codes (Building, Residential, Fire, Plumbing, Mechanical, Fuel Gas, Property Maintenance, and NEC 2017) and coordinates with the Fire Department when needed 4.
 Schedule inspections through the department as work progresses, and obtain the Certificate of Occupancy once all required trades and property maintenance inspections pass

-How long does it take to get a building permit in Monett, MO?
+04 How long does it take to get a building permit in Monett, MO?

-What work is exempt from building permits in Monett, MO?
+05 What work is exempt from building permits in Monett, MO?

-How do I schedule a building inspection in Monett, MO?
+06 How do I schedule a building inspection in Monett, MO?

-Inspections can be scheduled via: Call 417-235-5306 ext.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Monett, MO via: Call 417-235-5306 ext.
 2 to coordinate inspections; the guide mentions that building inspectors document each phase.